sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/language.md

   </table>
 </div>

 Select a specific kind of symbol.
-For example `select:symbol.function Search` will only return functions that contain the literal `Search`.
+For example `type:symbol select:symbol.function zoektSearch` will only return functions that contain the literal `Search`.

 **Example:**